-A 5,000-meter exploration drill program was suspended in early 2013 after completing two holes on one of the multiple targets due to budgetary reasons to allow the Company to focus on the Ixtaca Zone of the Tuligtic project.
-Further exploration of this project will be resumed when economic conditions are more favourable.
+A 5,000-meter exploration drill program was suspended in early 2013 after completing five holes on one of the multiple targets due to budgetary reasons to allow the Company to focus on the Ixtaca Zone of the Tuligtic project.
+Further exploration of this project is anticipated for 2015.